An electric water heater doesn't have an exhaust flue at the top and costs the most to run.

 Click on the type you're interested in to learn more.

 Call or contact us online to schedule a free home inspection and water heater estimate to install a new water heater in your home.
-We proudly serve in and around Rochester, Ithaca, Syracuse, Fairport, Auburn, Elmira, Webster, Pittsford, Canandaigua, Cortland, and more!
+We proudly serve in and around Rochester, Ithaca, Syracuse, Fairport, Auburn, Lansing, Webster, Pittsford, Canandaigua, Cortland, and more!

 A tank-type water heater (aka storage water heater) is the most common type of water heater used in the U.S., but not necessarily the best.
 Tank-type water heaters use electric resistance elements, gas or oil as the heat source.
 An electric tank-type water heater doesn't have a burner or flue like gas and oil versions, and cost the most to operate.
 In fact, you can save up to $50 a month by getting rid of an electric water heater in favor of a more efficient one.